rafittu/rafittu/README.md

 ## Hey there! 👋

-#### I'm a software developer student who is passionate about science and artificial intelligence!
+#### I'm a software development student who is passionate about science and artificial intelligence!

 - 🔭  I'm seeking to achieve Machine Learning and Quantum Computing specialization.